pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 Here’s the thing: it hasn’t.

 Measuring whether or not people notice or use a trust indicator is incredibly difficult to quantify.
-You can’t do it with a survey.&nbsp;
+You can’t do it with a survey.

 The human brain can process images it sees for as little as 13 milliseconds.
 As Nicholas Rule, a social psychologist that teaches at the University of Toronto, writes in the Association for Psychological Science’s Observer Magazine: